 Employment and social protection are mutually reinforcing in shaping people’s lives and a country’s advancement.
 The ISSA Technical Commission on Employment Policies and Unemployment Insurance supports ISSA members to promote sustainable employment through sound employment policies and unemployment protection programmes.

-Unemployment insurance is increasingly recognized as being not just a compensation system but also a tool of employment policy and vocational rehabilitation, and a means of supporting social cohesion and economic growth.
+Full and productive employment is only possible through inclusive, gender neutral and sustainable employment policies.
+On one hand, well-regulated employment constitutes the best form of income security.
+On the other hand, unemployment insurance is increasingly recognized as being more than a compensation system.
+It is a tool of employment policy and vocational rehabilitation, and a means of supporting social cohesion and economic growth.

 In tandem with rapid automation and digitalization, new forms of employment are emerging in various occupations and sectors, such as in the digital platform economy.
 This requires that social security systems and schemes adapt in line with the specific situation and needs of workers, to ensure adequate social protection for all.